McMahonLab/FWMFG/README.md

 README

 This is the README file for distribution of the freshwater 16S rRNA gene sequence database curated by the McMahon-Bertilsson research groups.
-The ARB databases are useful for those who want to insert new sequences into high-quality trees with established FW taxonomy, or to extract a region of the alignment to classify amplicon tag sequences.
-The trainingset files are useful for classifying amplicons or metagenomic reads that contain 16S genes.
-They have been vetted in both mothur and QIIME.
+The ARB databases are useful for those who want to insert new sequences into high-quality trees with established freshwater taxonomy.

+For those who want trainingset files to classify amplicons or metagenomic reads that contain 16S genes, we recommend using the Freshwater Trainingset (FreshTrain) files available in the TaxAss repo: https://github.com/McMahonLab/TaxAss.
+These FreshTrain files are based on the arb files contained in this repo, but have been formatted, updated, and vetted for taxonomy assignment.
+The TaxAss repo also includes a workflow for assigning taxonomy using the FreshTrain files.
+More information on why the TaxAss workflow is necessary is available in our [msphere paper](https://msphere.asm.org/content/3/5/e00327-18).

 The following files have been posted to this Gihub repository: